SalishSeaCast/docs/work_env/python_notes.rst

-If you are new to the Salish Sea project, or to `Jupyter Notebook <https://jupyter.org/>`, netCDF_, and Matplotlib_ you should read the notebooks in the following order:
+If you are new to the Salish Sea project, or to `Jupyter Notebook <https://jupyter.org/>`, netCDF_, and matplotlib_ you should read the notebooks in the following order:

 * `Exploring netCDF Files.ipynb`_